Gabrielforest/Gabrielforest/README.md

  My name is Gabriel F. Pereira, I'm forest engineering student 🌱 from    Brazil that has been learning Data Science since 2021.

- I have been studying mainly R language for manage data and visualize the results.
+ I have been studying R language mainly for manage and visualize data.

 My main areas of interest:
 - Genetics🧬